urani-trade/solana-dev-onboarding-rs/demos/backend/09_token_extensions/README.md

 * In this demo, we explore some token extensions available at `spl_token_2022` and `spl_token_metadata_interface`.

-* In addition, since this demo is larger than the previous, we organize the directories and files as recommended by [Neodyme's Secure Scaffold](https://github.com/neodyme-labs/tradeoffer-secure-coding-workshop.git):
+* We organize the directories and files as recommended by [Neodyme's Secure Scaffold](https://github.com/neodyme-labs/tradeoffer-secure-coding-workshop.git):

 <br>